Curriculum

 Technology

 The technology curriculum is a collection of cross-curricular projects that integrates current and emerging technologies and equips students to become moral and ethical digital citizens.
-Keyboarding skills are taught starting in kindergarten through fifth grade.
+Additionally, keyboarding skills are taught starting in kindergarten through fourth grade.

 Middle School